ezavesky/udnd_07_bounceback/README.md

     * added music loop that gradually goes up in pitch
     * addded reverb for "factory like" envirionment:w
 * Throwable objects
-    * a potential issue was found where ball release was using a negative velocity; this issue requires additional investigation
+    * a potential issue was found where ball release was using a negative velocity; this issue requires additional investigation (TODO)
+    * add touch pad detection to restart the game

 # Scripting